bitcart/bitcart-sdk/CONTRIBUTING.md

 ## Running extended test suite

 Some of the SDK tests require sending functionality.
-On bitcoin mainnet it is impossible to test it easily.
+On bitcoin testnet it is impossible to test it easily.

 We use regtest bitcoin network for some tests, which can be found at `tests/regtest.py` file.